You want your poetry to move readers — to make them weep, think, laugh, and wonder.

 What I Do

-I can assist you in every stage of the writing.
 In early drafts, I can show you how to explore your materials, how to put pressure on every word, space, line break, and formal choice to see what might occur.

 As the poem approaches completion, I can help you polish your gem and get it ready for submission or publication.